vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/0/HAGAKURE_IN_CONTEXT.md

 Finally, I would like to thank Professor Lachlan Jackson, Professor Uozumi Takashi, Professor Yamaori Tetsuo, Trevor Jones, and my research assistant for this project, Remi Yamaguchi, for their opinions and invaluable assistance in completing this translation.

 __________

-[^1]: *Bushidō* \(武士道\)—literally “the Way of the warrior.” “*Bushi*” is the common Japanese word denoting warriors in academic circles, although “samurai” is probably better known in the West.
-Nowadays, both terms are used interchangeably; however, the word samurai is used most frequently in this book.

-[^2]: Tsunetomo is written with the *kanji* characters 常朝.
-When Tsunetomo took the tonsure following the death of his lord in 1700, he began using his Buddhist name, Jōchō, which uses the same *kanji* characters in their *on* reading.
-Discussions of *Hagakure* are divided as to which reading is used.
-As *Hagakure* was written after Jōchō became a monk, throughout my translation he is mostly referred to as Jōchō rather than Tsunetomo.

-[^3]: The Saga domain is also known as the Hizen domain and Nabeshima domain.
-It is located in the Hizen province in the modern-day prefecture of Saga on the southern island of Kyushu.
-The region was originally controlled by the Ryūzōji clan, of whom the Nabeshima were originally vassals.
-Nabeshima Naoshige became the guardian of Ryūzōji Takanobu’s son, Takafusa, when he was killed in battle in 1584.
-In 1590 Toyotomi Hideyoshi allowed the Nabeshima clan to usurp the region, and the Ryūzōji hegemony was superseded with Naoshige becoming the first Nabeshima daimyo of the fiefdom.

-[^4]: Eiko Ikegami, *The Taming of the Samurai*, p.
-297

-[^5]: S. Garon, *Molding Japanese Minds*, p.
-8

-[^6]: Kevin Doak, *A History of Nationalism in Modern Japan: Placing the People*, p.
-195

-[^7]: H. Befu, *Japan: An Anthropological Introduction*, pp. 50–52

-[^8]: Ikegami, Op.
-Cit., p.
-288

-[^9]: Koike Yoshiaki, *Hagakure–Bushi to Hōkō*, p.
-44

-[^10]: Motoki Yasuo, *Bushi no Seiritsu*, p.
-1

-[^11]: Karl Friday, *Samurai, Warfare and the State in Early Medieval Japan*, p.
-6

-[^12]: Although the lines were often blurred and inter-class mobility certainly existed, *shi-nō-kō-shō* represented the social strata enforced by the shogunate which placed samurai at the top of the pyramid, followed by farmers, artisans, and merchants respectively.

-[^13]: William R. Lafleur, *Awesome Nightfall: The Life, Times, and Poetry of Saigyo*, p.
-653

-[^14]: See the timeline for a chronological list of events outlining the history of the Saga domain from the time of the Ryūzōji clan and the transition to the Nabeshima clan.

-[^15]: Olivier Ansart, “Embracing Death: Pure will in *Hagakure,” Early Modern Japan: An Interdisciplinary Journal v.
-18*, \(2010\): pp. 57–75